 With our services, employees can:

-- Monitor kids’ linked social media accounts for signs of account takeover
+Monitor kids’ linked social media accounts for graphic content and signs of account takeover

 Myth #5 “Identity monitoring is the same as credit monitoring — which people can get for free.”